BuildingAtom/project-pages/README.md

 # Getting Started

-This project is designed to be boht configurable and lightweight.
+This project is designed to be both configurable and lightweight.
-Most likely if you're using this as a project specific page, you only need the index.markdown file.
+Most likely if you're using this as a project specific page, you only need one markdown file to describe the whole page.

 **Do NOT fork this repo to use the template!**
-This repo holds the remote-theme for GitHub Pages and as a result, forking it means you are actually downloading more than you need.
+This repo holds the remote-theme for GitHub Pages in an orphan branch and as a result, forking it means you are actually downloading much more than you need (even if the theme isn't that big).
 Besides, it makes it more difficult to get running as a project page anyway!
-All you should do is download the archive for one of the example branches (where you're reading this from right now!) and upload these.
+All you should do is download the archive for one of the example branches (where you're reading this from right now!) and upload these files.
 These examples are close to the minimal files needed.

 ## Create an orphan branch and ensure that it is clean